Skip to content

 1) Motivation

 Exact Bayesian inference for neural-network weights is generally intractable.
-Variational inference replaces the true posterior with a tractable family and turns inference into optimization.
+Variational inference replaces the true posterior with a tractable family and optimizes that approximation with stochastic gradients.

-This gives a practical path to uncertainty-aware deep learning while keeping stochastic-gradient training workflows.
+This gives a practical path to uncertainty-aware deep learning while keeping standard PyTorch training loops.

-Variational inference in deepuq quantifies epistemic uncertainty via a learned distribution over weights.
+VI in deepuq primarily quantifies epistemic uncertainty through a posterior approximation over network weights.

 Posterior predictive distribution: